 Human Resources Management covers all the activities in relation to an organization's primary asset, their employees.
 Our insights are shared in this guide.

-The importance of Human Resources Management has significantly increased over the last 20 years, as its roles have become more multifaceted than its basic beginnngs of processing the payroll, conducting interviews, noting internal greviences, etc. In today's modern workplace it's crucial that the work conducted by the HR team is fully integrated into the business and actively contributes towards helping it achieve its strategic goals, whether that's by implementing individual policies or making changes across the board such as developing a more beneficial workplace culture.
+The importance of Human Resources Management has significantly increased over the last 20 years, as its roles have become more multifaceted than its basic beginnings of processing the payroll, conducting interviews, noting internal gradiences, etc. In today's modern workplace it's crucial that the work conducted by the HR team is fully integrated into the business and actively contributes towards helping it achieve its strategic goals, whether that's by implementing individual policies or making changes across the board such as developing a more beneficial workplace culture.
 In this way, HRM has moved away from being a process-orientated function to one of great strategic importance.

 HRM can be found with pre-historic roots due to its association with various organizational functions such as the process of selecting a tribal leader, or passing on vital knowledge through generations about hunting, health, safety, and gathering food.

 The first written example of HRM elements being used within society was within China where employee screening techniques were used all the way back in 1115 BC.
 The Greeks had developed apprenticeship programs by 2000 BC.
 These are examples of how key recruitment has always been in selecting and training the right people for certain jobs.

 England's industrial revolution of the late 1700s drastically transformed the practices of production.
 Machines were brought in to churn out products which previously were handmade, cottage industries were replaced by large factories, and small scale production gave way to large scale production.
 This in turn created a whole new system of work with more workers within single organizations.
 In order for these organizations to succeed they needed sufficient recriuitment methods to attract the growing workforce and develop a well-organized structure within the company, with a far greater emphasis on management than had been present before.